-- Market Sellers can communicate the resource's current operational capabilities to PJM through the 'Real Time Values' function in Markets Gateway.
+- Market Sellers can communicate the resource's current operational capabilities to PJM

+before and after the Day-ahead Energy Market closes through the 'Real Time Values' function in Markets Gateway.

 - Real Time Values should be utilized when a resource cannot operate according to the unit specific parameters or approved Parameter Limit Exceptions.

 - The parameters eligible for Real Time Value overrides consist of the following values:

 - o Turn Down Ratio

 - o Minimum Down Time

 - o Minimum Run Time

 - o Maximum Run Time

 - o Start Up Time

 - o Notification Time

-- A Generation Capacity Resource that operates outside of its unit-specific parameters will not receive Operating Reserve Credits nor be made whole for such operation when not dispatched by PJM, unless the Market Seller of the Generation Capacity Resource can justify to PJM that operation outside of such unit-specific parameters was the result of a physical unit limitation or constraint outside of management control.
-All Market Sellers shall provide to the MMU and PJM via unitspecificpls@pjm.com documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within three business days of submitting a Real Time Value.
+- Real Time Values shall only be submitted for actual physical unit limitations or those outside of management control.
+Supporting documentation for a Real Time Value submittal shall be provided to the MMU and PJM via unitspecificpls@pjm.com_within three business days to demonstrate that operation outside of a Generation Capacity Resource's unit-specific parameters was the result of actual physical unit limitations or those outside of management control. - A Generation Capacity Resource that operates outside of its unit-specific parameters will not receive Operating Reserve Credits nor be made whole for such operation when not dispatched by PJM, unless the Market Seller of the Generation Capacity Resource can justify to PJM that operation outside of such unit-specific parameters was the result of an actual constraint.
+Such Market Sellers shall provide to the MMU and PJM via unitspecificpls@pjm.com its request to receive Operating Reserve Credits and/or to be made whole for such operation, along with documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within thirty (30) calendar days following the issuance of billing statement for the Operating Day.
 The Market Seller shall also respond to additional requests for information from the MMU and PJM.
-The MMU shall evaluate the request and provide its input of whether the request was due to a physical unit limitation or constraint outside of management control to PJM by no later than twenty-five (25) calendar days after receiving the Market Seller's request.
-PJM shall make its determination whether the Market Seller justified its submission of a Real Time Value and that it is entitled to receive Operating Reserve Credits and/or be

-made whole for such operation of its resource for the day(s) in question, by no later than thirty (30) calendar days after receiving the MMU's input.
+The MMU shall evaluate such request for compensation and provide its determination of whether there was an exercise of market power to PJM by no later than twenty-five (25) calendar days after receiving the Market Seller's request for compensation.
+PJM shall make its determination whether the Market Seller justified that it is entitled to receive Operating Reserve Credits and/or be made whole for such operation of its resource for the day(s) in question, by no later than thirty (30) calendar days after receiving the Market Seller's request for compensation.